 In the last edition of Lara’s Travels, we looked at the real and in-game Tomb of Semerkhet in Egypt.
 This time, we will be leaving the scorching deserts of Egypt behind us and will be turning our attention to a remote, volcanic island in the Arctic Ocean: Jan Mayen.

-Lara travels to Jan Mayen in Tomb Raider: Underworld in search of Valhalla and Thor’s legendary hammer, Mjölnir, in order to put an end to Natla’s plans to bring about the “Seventh Age” (thought to be the Ragnarök of Norse myth).
+Lara travels there in Tomb Raider: Underworld in search of Valhalla and Thor’s legendary hammer, Mjölnir, in order to put an end to Natla’s plans to bring about the “Seventh Age”, thought to be the Ragnarök of Norse myth.

 The game depicts the island as a windswept, icy wilderness and, in some respects, this isn’t an inaccurate description.
-The northern part of the island, Nord-Jan, is largely covered by glaciers and is dominated by the ice-capped stratovolcano Beerenberg while the south, Sør-Jan, is unglaciated with beaches of black volcanic sand and characterised by steep cliffs, which are the perfect nesting grounds for auks, puffins, gulls and other sea birds.
+The northern part of the island, Nord-Jan, is largely covered by glaciers and is dominated by the ice-capped stratovolcano Beerenberg.
+The south, Sør-Jan, is unglaciated with beaches of black volcanic sand and characterised by steep cliffs, which are the perfect nesting grounds for auks, puffins, gulls, and other sea birds.
 In fact, most of the island is a protected nature reserve.
 The island and its waters are home to a number of different species, including snowy owls, hooded seals, blue whales, and the aforementioned sea birds.

 The first verified discovery of Jan Mayen was in 1614 but some historians believe that the earliest accounts of the island may date as far back as the early sixth century.
 The Irish monk and sailor Saint Brendan of Clonfert once wrote about a black island that was on fire and likened it to entrance to Hell.
-Is it possible that he had witnessed an eruption on Jan Mayen?
+Is it possible that he had witnessed an eruption of one of the island’s volcanoes?

 The island may also have been known to the Vikings but there is no evidence to suggest that they had ever tried to establish a settlement there.
 It wasn’t until the 17th century that people began to explore and settle on the island.
 Three separate Dutch whaling expeditions established themselves in the area in 1614, though the island was eventually named after the seafarer Jan Jacobszoon May van Schellinkhout, captain of one of the Noordsche Compagnie’s ships, the Gouden Cath.